 - Money back guarantee: We offer a three-day money back guarantee with every vehicle sold.
-In fact, roughly three percent of our customers took advantage of this in 2011.
+In fact, roughly four percent of our customers took advantage of this in 2013.

-- Credit reporting: We report customer payment history to the three major credit bureaus every month.
+- Credit reporting: Our customers' payment history is reported to the three major credit bureaus every month.

 - 79.7% of CarHop customers saw their credit score improve after financing a vehicle.

 - The average FICO score for customers who didn’t have a score previously jumped to 586.

 - The average FICO score increase for customers with an initial score of 550 or below was 56 points.
 (Source: Internal study using updated FICO scores obtained from Experian)